moxious/ottoman-contributions/README.md

 ### Upsert

-(Erik?)
+(**Erik please add more here**)

 Couchbase has upsert.
 We want it in Ottoman.
+We have the code, it's just a matter of how to contribute it.

 ### Failure to build many n1ql indexes at once